Our mission is to inspire hope, confidence, and resilience in young women through equestrian training.

 Rachel tragically passed away in 2012.
 Shortly thereafter, in Rachel's honor, the Coveys founded Bridle Up Hope, a 501(c)(3) public charity with the mission to inspire hope, confidence, and resilience in young women through equestrian training.

-Our unique program teaches young women to recognize their inherent worth and potential, and to approach life with correct paradigms of themselves and others.
+Our unique Equine-Assisted Learning (EAL) curriculum teaches young women to recognize their inherent worth and potential, and to approach life with correct paradigms of themselves and others.
 The program combines equestrian training, life skills development, service at the barn, and self-renewal activities, with principles from The 7 Habits of Highly Effective People integrated throughout.

 Bridle Up Hope has served over 700 young women since 2013, with chapters in Utah, the Netherlands, and the Caribbean.
 Our long-term vision is to start 1,000 Bridle Up Hope chapters globally through partnering with existing equestrian facilities, ultimately bringing hope to thousands of young women around the world.